davidrazmadze/davidrazmadze/README.md

-# Hi there, I'm David 👋
+# Hi there, my name is David Razmadze.
+Nice to meet you! 👋

-## I'm a Student, Developer, and Teacher
+## I am an iOS Developer and Web Developer

+## Brief Summary
-- 🎓 Currently studying to get my Masters Degree in Computer Science from UMass Lowell
+- 💻 Currently studying to get my Masters Degree in Computer Science from UMass Lowell.
+My expected graduation date is December 2022.

-- 🎓 Graduated from UMass Lowell with a Bachelor's Degree in Computer Science
+- 🎓 ✅ Graduated from UMass Lowell with a Bachelor's Degree in Computer Science (December 2020)

 <hr />

+## Published iOS Apps

+- TODO: Add links to apps

 ### Languages and Tools: